-Have the students listen to music or a drum beat.
-Have them clap to the music or drum beat.
-Use a variety of time signatures.
-Have students identify the accents when clapping.
+Have the students listen to various pieces of music or to a drum beat.
+Clap to the music or drum beat.

-Have students practice moving to music or a drum beat with a variety of actions such as walking, running, skipping, jumping and leaping.
+Identify the time signature.
+Practice travelling to the music or drum beat.
 (Note: Some students may have difficulty moving to an external beat.
-Do not get frustrated; it will take time.)
+Don't worry about this; it will take time.)